 In cases where both limescale and magnetite sludge are present, pipe blockage may become severe, leading to kettling, overheating, and boiler lockouts.

 Here are some more symptoms, albeit unrelated to kettling, that may help you single out sludge problems:

 - radiators are not heating, despite hot pipes leading to them

 - malfunctioning pump

 - visible sludge inside boiler parts that get replaced

 - cracks and leaks in the heat exchanger

-Central heating systems rely on a pump to cycle water through their pipes and radiators; this includes combi boilers.
-These units don’t need pumps to supply DHW, as the pressure for this comes from the mains; but, they do have a built-in circulator pump that forces water through the heating network.
+Central heating systems rely on a pump to cycle water coming from your boiler through their pipes and radiators; this includes combi boiler models.
+These units don’t need pumps to supply DHW, as the pressure for this comes from the mains; but, they do have a built-in circulator pump that forces the flow of water through the heating network.
 These mechanisms can fail for a wide array of reasons, affecting the water pressure inside the heat exchanger and leading to kettling.

-A faulty thermostat can also be the culprit behind your unruly boiler.
-With improper calibration, or simply wear and tear, these vital devices can go haywire and send your boiler a false temperature reading.
-If the thermostat orders the unit to produce excessive heat, to the point where water boils, you may end up with a boiler that kettles and locks out.
+A faulty thermostat can also be the culprit behind your boiler kettling troubles.
+With improper calibration, or simply wear and tear, these vital devices can go haywire and send your boiler system a false temperature reading.
+If the boiler thermostat orders the unit to produce excessive heat, to the point where water boils, you may end up with a boiler that kettles and locks out.